-The modern bourgeois state with all of its soul and wit remark openly how Karl Marx was and still is one of the most enduring and important thinkers Western society has produced.
+The modern bourgeois state remark openly how Karl Marx was one of the most enduring and important thinkers in all Western society.

 Marx’s chief ambition throughout his adult life was to condemn and move the very social order that (still) recognizes him to its certain doom.
 The bourgeoisie, then, are confessing secretly that Marx spoke right.